JeremyManiago/ME_Fall_2023/INTL 201/Lectures/Lecture 5.md

 ## Readings

 ### <u>Wolf Review</u>
 In other words, the balance of trade and power was firmly in the East.
-Europe provided raw materials and even some slave: "Europe furnished mainly slaves and timber, receiving some luxury goods in return.
+Europe provided raw materials and even some slaves: "Europe furnished mainly slaves and timber, receiving some luxury goods in return.
 European slaves reached the Near East not only across the sea-lanes of the Mediterranean but also, along with precious furs and other products, down the Russian rivers into the Black Sea.
 They were brought by the Varangian Rus, a branch of the seafaring and sea-raiding peoples who had fanned out from their *viks*, or inlets, in Scandinavia to harass the European littoral and to carry off slaves to Near Eastern markets"(1982:105) (pp.6).

 ### <u>Causes of Pizzaro's victory over Atahullpa</u> (Diamond)